-(b) Demand response potential assessment the IRP must assess currently employed and new policies and programs needed to obtain all cost-effective demand response;

-(c) Combined heat and power potential assessment the IRP must identify and assess opportunities to develop combined heat and power as an energy and capacity resource;

-(d) Energy assistance potential assessment the IRP must include distributed energy programs and mechanisms identified pursuant to RCW 19.405.120, which pertains to energy assistance and progress toward meeting energy assistance need; and

-(e) Other distributed energy resource potential assessments the IRP must assess other distributed energy resources that may be installed by the utility or the utility's customers, including but are not limited to energy storage, electric vehicles, and photovoltaics.
-Any such assessment must include the effect of distributed energy resources on the utility's load and operations.
+- (b) Demand response potential assessment the IRP must assess currently employed and new policies and programs $\underline{\text{in development}}$ $\underline{\text{that may be}}$ needed to obtain all cost-effective demand response i - (c) Combined heat and power potential assessment the IRP must identify and assess opportunities to develop combined heat and power as an energy and capacity resource; - (d) Energy assistance potential assessment the IRP must include distributed energy programs and mechanisms identified pursuant to RCW 19.405.120, which pertains to energy assistance and progress toward meeting energy assistance need; and - (e) Other distributed energy resource potential assessments the IRP must assess other distributed energy resources that may be installed by the utility or the utility's customers, including but are not limited to energy storage, electric vehicles, and photovoltaics.
+Any such assessment must include the effect of distributed energy resources on the utility's load and operations. - (4) Commercially available supply-side resources.
+The IRP must include an assessment of a wide range of generating resources, energy storage resources, and commercially available

+Commented [PSE15]: New policies and programs will change what is deemed "cost effective."

+Commented [PSE16]: RCW 19.405.120 requires utilities to report to Commerce on energy assistance and assess progress towards meeting energy assistance need.
+There is no mention of the IRP process in RCW 19.405.120, nor is the IRP statute cross-referenced anywhere in that section of law.
+Therefore, it is inappropriate and an overreach of the underlying statute to require the IRP to include an energy assistance potential assessment.

+Any further development of the expectations concerning implementation of RCW 19.405.120 should be in the form of a policy statement, not shoehorned into the IRP.

-(4) Commercially available supply-side resources.
-The IRP must include an assessment of a wide range of generating resources, energy storage resources, and nonconventional generating, integration, or ancillary service technologies.
+nonconventional generating, integration, or ancillary service technologies.

-(5) Regional generation and transmission.
-The IRP must include an assessment of the availability of regional generation and transmission capacity on which the utility may rely to provide and deliver electricity to its customers.

-(a) The assessment must include the utility's existing transmission capabilities, and future needs during the planning horizon, including identification of facilities necessary to meet future transmission needs.

-(b) The assessment must also generally identify the location and extent of transfer capability limitations on its transmission network that may affect the future siting of resources.

-(6) Resource Evaluation.
-The IRP must include a comparative evaluation of all identified resources for achieving the clean energy transformation standards in WAC 480-100-610 at the lowest reasonable cost.

-(7) Resource adequacy.
+- (5) Regional generation and transmission.
+The IRP must include an assessment of the availability of regional generation and transmission capacity on which the utility may rely to provide and deliver electricity to its customers. - (a) The assessment must include the utility's existing transmission capabilities, and future needs during the planning horizon, including identification of facilities necessary to meet future transmission needs. - (b) The assessment must also generally identify the location and extent of transfer capability limitations on its transmission network that may affect the future siting of resources. - (6) Resource Evaluation.
+The IRP must include a comparative evaluation of all identified resources for achieving the clean energy transformation standards in WAC 480-100-610 at the lowest reasonable cost. - (7) Resource adequacy.
 The IRP must include an assessment and determination of resource adequacy metrics.
-It must also identify an appropriate resource adequacy requirement and measurement metrics consistent with RCW 19.405.030 through RCW 19.405.050.
+It must also identify an appropriate resource adequacy requirement and measurement metrics consistent with RCW 19.405.030 through RCW risk.
+The assessment should be informed by the cumulative impact analysis conducted by the department of health.

+Commented [PSE17]: This level of detail on the assessment of availability of regional generation and transmission capacity isn't needed.
+The opening sentence in subsection (5) is sufficient.

 (8) Economic, health, and environmental burdens and benefits.
-The IRP must include an assessment of energy and nonenergy benefits and reductions of burdens to vulnerable populations and highly impacted communities; long-term and short-term public health and environmental benefits, costs, and risks; and energy security risk.
-The assessment should be informed by the cumulative impact analysis conducted by the department of health.
+The IRP must include an assessment of energy and nonenergy benefits and reductions of burdens to vulnerable populations and highly impacted communities; long-term and short-term public health and environmental benefits, costs, and risks; and energy security